-Option B: Conflict, peace and intervention in the Great Lakes region and the Sudans (S Srinivasan and M Iniquez de-Heredia)
+Option A: Conflict, peace and intervention in the Great Lakes region of Africa (D Curtis)

-Western intervention is a prominent feature of violent conflict in Africa's Great Lakes region and the Sudan and South Sudan.
-From anti-slavery campaigns in the 20th century to today's peacemaking, peacebuilding and statebuilding interventions, Westerners have often justified their involvement using arguments about progress and peace.
+Western intervention is a prominent feature of violent conflict in the Great Lakes region of Africa.
+From anti-slavery campaigns in the 20th century to today's peacebuilding and statebuilding interventions, Westerners have often justified their involvement in the Great Lakes region of Africa using arguments about progress and peace.
 This option will critically assess these claims, and evaluate different theories of conflict, peace and change.
 We will pay particular attention to the interplay between international, regional and local ideas and practices related to peace and conflict.
-Why have these regions experienced such high levels of violence in the post-colonial period?
+Why has the Great Lakes region of Africa experienced such high levels of violence in the post-colonial period?
 Why have so many international and regional efforts to end conflict and promote peace failed?
 What accounts for different patterns of violent conflict in the region?
 What is the relationship between state formation, international economy, identity, development and violence?
-Has the involvement of new powers and non-traditional donors had any notable consequences?
+Has the involvement of non-traditional donors in the Great Lakes region had any notable consequences?
 These are some of the questions that will be explored in this option.
-We will focus on these questions and themes with reference to the experiences of Sudan and South Sudan, the Democratic Republic of the Congo, Rwanda, and Burundi, but students are welcome to draw comparisons with other African countries and regions.
+We will focus on these questions and themes with reference to the experiences of Democratic Republic of the Congo, Rwanda, and Burundi, but students are welcome to draw comparisons with other African countries and regions.